MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1012.md

 Use the report to compare the scheduled price, the percentage of completion, the invoiced price, and the percentage of invoiced amounts for each **Bill-to Customer**.

-For each customer, the amounts are subtotaled.
+The report subtotals amounts for each customer.
 At the end of the report, all amounts are totaled.

 ## Use cases